Outstanding Buddhist temples, monasteries and other sacred monuments

 - Three Pagodas - China, Yunnan.
 Here, three enormous ancient pagodas are arranged in an equilateral triangle.
 This is visually a very unusual monument.
-The main pagoda was built circa 824 - 840 AD and is 69.6 metres high, with 16 floors.
-Two other pagodas were built in 10th century and are each 42 metres high.
+The main pagoda was built sometimes around 824 - 840 AD and is 69.6 metres high, with 16 floors.
+Two other pagodas were built in the 10th century and are each 42 metres high.
 They were built to deter the dragons living in the nearby lake.

 - Iron Pagoda - China, Henan.
 A beautiful brick pagoda, built in 1049 AD and one of most beautiful pagodas in China.

 - Pagoda of Fogong Temple - China, Shanxi.
 This wooden pagoda, built in 1056 AD is a remarkable achievement of engineering with its very sophisticated design.
 The total height of the tower is 67 metres and has survived powerful earthquakes without much damage.

 - Kumbum Monastery - China, Qinghai.
 Established in 1560, this monastery is in the burial place of Tsongkhapa, the founder of Gelugpa Buddhism.
 It was once renowned for its mysterious sandalwood tree.
 By the middle of the 20th century it included thirty temples and around a thousand buildings, four colleges and a repository of numerous valuable artefacts.

 - Labrang Monastery - China, Gansu.
 This important and enormous Tibetan monastery was founded in 1709.
 It contains numerous valuable Tibetan books (60000 sutras) as well as works of art.